ilkamo/polipo/README.md

 ## Features

 - **Generic Support**: The library uses Go generics to support any data type.
 - **Concurrent Execution**: Tasks are executed concurrently, leveraging Go's goroutines.
+The number of max concurrent tasks can be controlled by using the `WithMaxConcurrency` option.
 - **Context Support**: Execution can be controlled and canceled using Go's `context.Context`.
 - **Error Handling**: Collects and returns errors from all tasks.